photopea/Typr.js/README.md

 ```
 ## Shaping with HarfBuzz

 Typr.U.shape() provides only basic text shaping.
 For advanced shaping, Typr.js can be integrated with a [HarfBuzz shaping library](http://www.harfbuzz.org/).
 HarfBuzz supports advanced shaping of Arabic, Urdu, Farsi, Khmer, You need a WASM version of the library (can be found [here](https://www.photopea.com/code/external/hb.wasm), 177 kB).
-The integration is done through two functions.
+The integration is done through a following function.

 #### `Typr.U.initHB(url, clb)`